-It is winter here in Wisconsin and it just seems like I need to make an afghan out of winter colors.
-These colors just compliment each other so nicely and will dress up the room in the cold month.
-This winder color crochet square pattern is fun to make, which makes it hard not to just keep making them.
-They are so quick and easy to make and while I do not know the end result yet, I do know that I will just continue making them until I think I have enough for an afghan.
+This winter color crochet square pattern for a blanket is fun to make, which makes it hard not to just keep making them.
+They are so quick and easy to make.
+I do not know the end result yet; however, I do know that I will just continue making them until I think I have enough for an afghan.

 *Post contains affiliate links*at no additional cost to you for more information please read the disclaimer on the About Us page.

 The Photo Shows the Completed Winter Colors Crochet Afghan